World races to contain new COVID threat, the omicron variant

 In response to the variant’s discovery in southern Africa, the United States, Canada, Russia and a host of other countries joined the European Union in restricting travel for visitors from that region, where the variant brought on a fresh surge of infections.

 The White House said the U.S. will restrict travel from South Africa and seven other countries in the region beginning Monday.
-Biden said that means “no travel” to or from the designated countries except for returning U.S. citizens and permanent residents who test negative.
+Biden issued a declaration later Friday making the travel prohibition official, with exceptions for U.S. citizens and permanent residents and for several other categories, including spouses and other close family.

 Medical experts, including the WHO, warned against any overreaction before the variant was thoroughly studied.
 But a jittery world feared the worst after the tenacious virus triggered a pandemic that has killed more than 5 million people around the globe.